 I had the privilege of working with Tom for several years in Stevens County.
 Not only was he formidable as opposing counsel, but more importantly, his integrity and word was unquestionable.
 Your trust in his abilities would we well rewarded.

-Glenn Slate Divorce and separation Attorney
+Glenn Slate Family Attorney

 Relationship: Opposing Counsel on matter